 A record of the movement of your baby is compared with your baby’s heart rate.
 The length of the test depends on how active your baby is.

 The contraction stress test (CST) tells your doctor whether your baby’s heartbeat is reacting normally during mild, labor-like contractions, and so offers a preview of how well your baby will withstand the stress of labor.

 To stimulate mild contractions in your uterus, your doctor will give you an IV medication.
-Or, you will be asked to stimulate your nipples.
+Oxytocin is almost always used.